slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Jorge Luis Borges*
 > *"When you are on the bottom you can’t afford to look like you belong there."
 -- Mike Downey*
-> *"When the mouse laughs at the cat there is a hole nearby."
+> *"When the mouse laughs at the cat there is a hole nearby." (...)
+"The sun doesn't forget a village just because it is small."
 -- Proverb*

 - if you don't like something, just take away its only power: your attention.